Harry556/Crazy_Snake/README.md

  //Output input - >Can save game
  //Random event
  //Data structure for storing game-> 1D Array store for each the tail location/food/toxic food/obstacle
- //Program code seperate to multi-file
+ //Program code seperate to multi-files

- pause game
+ //pause game
- load game
+ //load game
- start game
+ //start game
- exit game(save game)
+ //exit game(save game)
- press key to open menu while gaming
+// press key to open menu while gaming

- setting
+/// setting
- set speed of snake
+ //set speed of snake
- set the different
+ //set the different

+# My part was done la and i need to have work tonight, cant do with the remain part,

 ## :seedling:Introduce the game rules (by Huang xinghai)
 1. These are some stuff will see while the game